 When people get married, they intend to love each other and live in harmony “until death do they part.”
 In reality, life does not always go as planned.
-As time unfolds, a relationship changes and the status of marriage may change accordingly.
-When one or both spouses decide to end a marriage in New Jersey, one person must file what is called a complaint about divorce.
-The complaint about divorce contains biographical information about the spouses and also must state the grounds for divorce.
+As time unfolds, a relationship changes, and the status of marriage may change accordingly.
+When one or both spouses decide to end a marriage in New Jersey, one person must file what is called a complaint for divorce.
+The complaint for divorce contains biographical information about the spouses and also must state the grounds for divorce.
 The grounds for divorce, commonly referred to as the Cause of Action, is a statement outlining what has changed in the marriage prompting a request for a divorce.

 Biographical information in a Divorce Complaint

-A complaint about divorce is a legal document that is filed with the court to institute the divorce proceeding.
+A complaint for divorce is a legal document that is filed with the court to institute the divorce proceeding.
 The party who does the initial filing of the complaint will list certain information in the complaint and certify to its truth or veracity.
 Generally, the information includes: 1) the date and location of the marriage, 2) the names of the parties, 3) whether the ceremony was religious or civil, 4) any children born of the marriage, 5) where the parties resided prior to the separation and, 6) the reason(s) or cause of action for the divorce.

 What is a Cause of Action?